mmaulwurff/weapons-menu/README.md

      shotgun, single press on "3" will select shotgun instead of SSG.
    * Increase/decrease weapon slot: changes weapon slot.

    Every key bind is optional.

-   When you close menu by any means, highlighted weapon becomes selected.
+You can always use standard key binds if you want vanilla behavior.

 1. Configurable colors, fonts, and positions: Options -> Weapon Menu Options.